benmccormick/benmccormick.github.io/pages/posts/learning-vim-in-2014-vim-as-language.md

 description: "An explanation of the grammar behind Vim"
 keywords: "vim language grammar text object"
 category: "tools"
-key: 'vim-language'
+key: "vim-language"
-readNext: ['learning-vim', 'vim-files', 'vim-art']
+readNext: "learning-vim,vim-files,vim-art"
+pageViews: "36087"
+last30pageViews: "479"
 ---

 Wouldn't it be nice if your text editor just did what you said instead of making you slowly and manually add and delete characters?
 Vim doesn't speak English, but it has a language of its own, built out of composable commands, that is much more efficient than the simple movement and editing commands you'll find in other editors.
 In my [last post][vimbasics], I took an initial look at Vim as a language.
 I'm going to dive deeper into that here.